 Scheduled Farm Events

 As event dates are known they can be found on our website in the “Events” section.
 Our newsletter will also remind members of these events.
 Ideally a separate reminder notice may be sent also about the work parties to members.

 Farm Work Parties/Open Houses

 These are scheduled workdays or open houses that are completely voluntary.
 The dates are listed on the Events calendar on the Events page of our website.
-Usually these include some optional farm work, snacks, refreshments, tours of the farm, networking with other CSA members, and having fun.
+Usually these include some optional farm work, snacks, refreshments, lively music from a local musician or band, tours of the farm, wagon rides, networking with other CSA members, and having fun.
 No one has to work though.
 This is completely optional.
 Family and friends are also welcome to come to just enjoy the farm.
 In addition, we would like to encourage some volunteer members to help with “Set up” and “Clean up” chores for work parties, especially if you are unable to make it during the 1 to 4 PM time, so less of the burden falls to our hard-working farm workers.

 The actual dates will be announced in the Aug. or Sept. newsletter.
 They also are listed on the Events calendar on the Events page of our website.

 Hands-on demonstration of how to can, freeze, and dehydrate tomatoes and some other produce.
 Helpful resources will be available for your review. (usually in Aug. or Sept.)